thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/high-availability/_index.md

 * First a sidecar is deployed alongside the Prometheus container and interacts with Prometheus.
 A sidecar is an additional container within the Kubernetes Pod running alongside other containers.
 * Next, an additional service is deployed called Thanos Query and is configured to be aware of of all instances of the Thanos Sidecar.
-* Thanos Query communicates with the Thanos Sidecar via gRPC and deduplicates metrics across all instances of Prometheus when executed.
+* Thanos Query communicates with the Thanos Sidecar via [gRPC](https://grpc.io/) and de-duplicates metrics across all instances of Prometheus when executing a query.
 Query exposes users to a Prometheus-esuqe user interfance and also exposes the Prometheus API.

 The diagram below shows this:

 ![Two Prometheus Instances with Thanos Sidecar](/prometheus/using-thanos/high-availability/images/multiple-prometheus-with-thanos.png?classes=shadow&width=30pc)

 Now lets look at implementing this!

-The Prometheus Operator allows the configuration of the Thanos Sidecar via the Prometheus CRD, so we simply need to update the existing deployment.
-We then also need to deploy the Thanos Query service and configure this to federate the instances of Promtheus that are running.
-We will use a Kubernetes Service as a mechanism of service discovery for configuring Thanos Query to identify the Prometheus instances, to do this we also need to add an additional Kubernetes Pod Label to the Prometheus Pods so we can select them with the label selector on the Kubernetes Service.
-Lastly, we must also set an external label for the Prometheus instances to use.
-The external label is required by Thanos and an be used as a method of labelling all metrics that are derived from a particular instance of Thanos Query.
+The Prometheus Operator supports the configuration of the Thanos Sidecar via the Prometheus CRD, so you simply need to update the existing deployment.
+You then also need to deploy the Thanos Query service and configure this to federate the instances of Prometheus that are running.
+You will use a Kubernetes Service as a mechanism of service discovery for configuring Thanos Query to identify the Prometheus instances, to do this you also need to add an additional Kubernetes Pod Label to the Prometheus Pods so you can select them with the label selector on the Kubernetes Service.

+Finally, you must also set an external label for the Prometheus instances to use.
+The external label is required by Thanos and is used as a method of labelling all metrics that are derived from a particular instance of Thanos Query.

-Update the Promethus resource adding the **thanos** configuration, the new service discovery label, and also configure an external label for the Prometheus instances:
+Update the Prometheus resource adding the **thanos** configuration, the new service discovery label, and also configure an external label for the Prometheus instances:

 ```yaml
 spec: